shoaibhassan0/BATKIT/README.md

 AUTHOR

-     BATKIT has been written by SHOAIB HASSAN. we will add some other arguments in future.
+     BATKIT has been written by SHOAIB HASSAN and ANIC17. we will add some other arguments in future.